 How do I create a template for an invoice using Excel?
 How do they help with calculating your invoices and how do I get it right?

 The process is pretty simple and we'll walk you through it.
+This simple invoice template process will work whether you're working on a service invoice template or product based invoice.

 #1.
 Create a new spreadsheet in Microsoft Excel

-Since we're starting from scratch, open Microsoft Excel and make a brand new spreadsheet.
+Since we're starting from scratch, open Microsoft Excel and make a brand new blank spreadsheet.
 We strongly recommend using one of Excel's invoice templates.
 These will save you a lot of time formatting different cells to make everything look amazing.

 Once you have a new, blank workbook, you are ready to begin adding information.